Delia Duca

-Delia Duca Iliescu (or Delia Monica Duca, born in 1986) is a TV host presenting a national TV show about chess on romanian Realitatea Plus TV channel, called “Strategie in alb si negru“ (“Strategy in black and white”)- with weekly editions starting from 2015.
-She was Miss Universe Romania 2012 and represented her country at the Miss Universe 2012.
+Delia Duca Iliescu (or Delia Monica Duca; born in 1986) is a Romanian former beauty pageant contestant and chess player who has hosted the chess-themed television show "Strategie in alb si negru" ("Strategy in black and white"”) on the Romanian channel Realitatea Plus since 2015.
+She was Miss Universe Romania 2012 and represented her country at Miss Universe 2012.
 She is an IT professional, a chess player and FIDE chess arbiter.